Matssim/Live_Project-TheatreCMS3/README.md

 ![ASYNC DELETE MODAL DEMO](https://github.com/Matssim/Live_Project-TheatreCMS3/blob/main/PresentationMaterials/DeleteModalDemo-ezgif.com-video-to-gif-converter.gif)

-I accomplished this by writing jQuery and an AJAX function, as well as a modal in the partial view and a JSON controller class.
+I accomplished this by writing <a href="https://github.com/Matssim/Live_Project-TheatreCMS3/blob/main/TheatreCMS3/TheatreCMS3/Scripts/Areas/Blog.js">jQuery and an AJAX function</a>, as well as a modal in the partial view and a <a href="https://github.com/Matssim/Live_Project-TheatreCMS3/blob/main/TheatreCMS3/TheatreCMS3/Areas/Blog/Controllers/BlogAuthorController.cs">JSON controller class</a>.
 I used the same jQuery principles to hide/show the delete modal that I used to toggle between the author details/blog posts in the profile cards.

 Delete modal CSHTML: